Fat Lie Theory: The fat extension of a VB-groupoid

 To conclude, we formulate the abstract definition of the above examples for fat extensions.

 \begin{definition} Let $F_{G_1}$ and $F_{G_2}$ be fat extensions of $G_1 \rra M_1$ and $G_2 \rra M_2$, over $C_{M_1} \ra V_{M_1}$ and $C_{M_2} \ra V_{M_2}$, respectively, and let

 be two Lie groupoid maps that cleanly intersect.
-The \textit{fat extensions of invertible blockmatrices} of $F_{G_1}$ and $F_{G_2}$ is the following fat extension.
+The \textit{fat extension of invertible blockmatrices} of $F_{G_1}$ and $F_{G_2}$ is the following fat extension.
 The fat groupoid form the invertible elements of the following fat category:

 whose product is defined as

 Here, $h_{12} \cdot h_{21}' = h_{12} \partial h_{21}'$, $h_{21} \cdot h_{12}' = h_{21} \partial h_{12}'$, and $\cdot_{V_M}$ and $\cdot_{C_M}$ are the actions induced by the representations.
 The cochain complex representation on